 15 Uncensored Facts About Midnight Cowboy

-Based on the novel by James Leo Herlihy, the film featured controversial gay intonations, yet it grossed $44 million—about $200 million by today’s standards.
+Based on the novel by James Leo Herlihy, the controversial film managed to gross $44 million—about $200 million by today’s standards.
 The movie saved the careers of its actors, producers, and Salt, who had been blacklisted and fallen on hard times.
 It also produced a hit song, Harry Nilsson’s “Everybody’s Talkin’.”
 Here are 15 facts about the landmark film.

 Like everybody else, the filmmakers associated Dustin Hoffman with Benjamin Braddock, the clean-cut twentysomething he played in The Graduate.
 “The truth was, I saw The Graduate as a setback, because I was determined not to be a star,” Hoffman told the Los Angeles Times.
 Hoffman was doing Off Broadway performances during the casting of Midnight Cowboy, so Schlesinger checked him out in a play.
 Hoffman frequented an automat with fellow thespians Gene Hackman and Robert Duvall; one night Hoffman showed up there with a scruffy beard, disheveled clothes, and a Bowery accent.
 Schlesinger said to Hoffman, “Why Dustin, you do fit right in,” and he got the part.